How to Use MQTT with PHP: A Guide for Real-Time Messaging

 with Zend OPcache v7.4.21, Copyright (c), by Zend Technologies

-Composer is a dependency management tool for PHP, which can manage all the dependencies your PHP project needs.
+Composer is a powerful dependency management tool for PHP that simplifies the installation of required libraries for your PHP projects.

 composer require php-mqtt/client

-This article will use the free public MQTT broker provided by EMQX, which is created on EMQX's MQTT Cloud Service.
+This article will use the free public MQTT broker provided by EMQX, which is created on EMQX MQTT Platform.
 The server access information is as follows:

 - Broker: broker.emqx.io